 The Holston Army Plant has been in operations in 1942.
 The plant is a chemical processing plant that provides ingredients for all types of military explosives.
-Located in Kingston, Tennessee, the plant is run by BAE Systems who received a $27-million contract in 2013 to rebuild the facility and create a more energy efficient facility in order to produce explosives.
+Located in Kingsport, Tennessee, the plant is run by BAE Systems who received a $27-million contract in 2013 to rebuild the facility and create a more energy efficient facility in order to produce explosives.

 Command at Holston Army Plant